KDB.AI Server Setup

 Export the KDB.AI docker logs

-If you encounter an issue, we recommend exporting your log file by running the following:
+If you encounter an issue, export your log file by running:

 docker logs <your-container-name> > yourDocker.log 2>&1